jasperlinsen/somethinghere-templating/README.md

 An `add` and `remove` button will be added by the editor, and clicking add will create a new instance of the predefined object.

 **Every template requires a `template.json` file as well, which is an empty version of the data structure.
-It needs to be place right next to the template in the template directory.
-This is for the editor to be able to add new pages.**
+It needs to be placed right next to the template in the template directory.
+This is for the editor to be able to add new pages.
+The edtior does not really care where your templates are, it cares where the JSON files point to.**

 ### Files